 CITES restrictions do not apply to Asian-grown Swietenia mahogany as their plantations are sustainably managed and controlled.

-Despite international efforts, there is still a lot of illegal logging going on in South America today with 80% of this illegal timber being supplied to the USA by criminal operations.
+Despite international efforts, illegal logging is still taking place in some parts of South America today with 80% of this illegal timber being supplied to the USA by criminal operations.
 Some sources have even predicted that South American-grown Swietenia may become extinct by 2016 because of this.

 Mahogany other than Swietenia

 In addition to Swietenia there are a number of other genera in the Mahogany family that are also traded as "mahogany."
 The timber of these can be legitimately regarded as "mahogany" even though they are not specifically of the Swietenia genus.
 There are two terms in use to clarify this distinction:

 1. Genuine Mahogany as a term applies to mahogany of the Swietenia genus only.